preshitambade/preshitambade.github.io/_teaching/2014-spring-teaching-1.md

 location: "Tucson, USA"
 ---

-Performed Teaching Assistant duties for the undergraduate course US Healthcare System
+Performed Teaching Assistant duties for the undergraduate and graduate courses and delivered guest lectures

 US Healthcare System
 ======